I get asked often, “Calla can you design jewelry long distance for me?” Just ask Ralph and he’d say “yes!”

 The last step was adding a satin finish on the gold in the center area.
 It’s not quite a matte finish, yet it’s less shiny than high polish.
-Each little detail we’d spent time on added to the greatness of Ralph’s ring.
+That satin finish, being more of a subtle look than the high polish on the rounded edges, highlights the enamel.
+Each little detail we spent time on, added to the greatness of Ralph’s ring.

 The most nerve-wracking part, was having to ship our creation through the mail.
 Of course it arrived just fine, they always do.
-Thank you Santa Barbara Pack and Post!
+Thank you shippers!

 What Did Ralph Think?

-Ralph loved it.
 “Calla you have a responsive eye.
 I love how my initial scribblings translated into my amazing ring.
 One of the things I liked in working with you long distance, was your patience.
-Especially when we went back and forth on how to make the lettering translate on to the ring.
+Especially when we went back and forth on how to make the lettering translate onto the ring.
 You were cool with the time it took to email back and forth exploring ideas.
 Then I’d get busy and not email for two weeks and you were cool with that too.
 I am so happy with my ring.”